 - 3. Under the Enabled Services section, enable or disable the RPC checkbox. - 4.
 Under the Pluggable Devices section, enable or disable pluggable device detection for USB and SD devices.
-If enabled, the USB storage and SD card can be disabled to restrict the type of pluggable devices for security reasons.
-The 1-wire sensors can also be disabled in this section.
+If enabled, the SD card and USB storage can be disabled to restrict the type of pluggable devices for security reasons.